ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 -relocation-model=pic the $gp can be changed during program running.
 For this example, if $gp is assigned to start of .sdata by loader when program ch6_1.cpu0.s is loaded, then linker can caculate %gp_rel(gI) = (the relative address distance between gI and start of .sdata section.
-Which meaning the instrucion is binding variable at link time, that's why it is static mode.
+Which meaning this relocation record can be solved at link time, that's why it is static mode.

 PIC mode